fbpx

 Reach Out to Your Network To Prepare For Your Career Transition

 Inform your inner circle—the real estate agents and professionals you know and trust—that you’re considering a switch to transaction coordination.
 See how many nearby agents are interested in your services so you have a client pool on standby when your feet leave the floor.
+Also, remember that working independently means you can work with agents that are not in your immediate area so don't be discouraged if you agents you already know are not in need of your services right now.

 Facebook